Gift of the Gab: The Legend of Ireland’s Blarney Stone

 Whilst the Blarney Stone is the most celebrated aspect of the castle, Erica tells us that it’s not actually her favorite part.
 For her its “the gardens and setting.”
 The expansive gardens offer a tranquil escape, and contain an exceptional collection of specimen trees, some the largest of their kind in Ireland.

-The legend of the Blarney Stone
+What is the legend of the Blarney Stone?

 The actual origins of the Blarney Stone are shrouded in mystery, with multiple theories behind its existence.
 “Whatever version has the most truth, it’s certainly undeniable that once kissed, the magic of the stone with bestow the gift of eloquence,” says Erica with a knowing smile.